Do You Want Access To 700,000+ Presets & Templates?

 5 Click OK to apply the changes.
 Always preview your project after making changes to ensure quality.

-The timeline resolution is essentially the output resolution of your project.
+TL;DR - The timeline resolution is essentially the output resolution of your project.
 It's the size of the canvas you're working on, and it can significantly impact the quality of your final product.
 In other words, it's the number of pixels that your video will display horizontally and vertically.

-How to Change the Timeline Resolution (Tutorial)
+How to Change the Timeline Resolution - Tutorial

 To change the timeline resolution in DaVinci Resolve, you'll need to follow a few simple steps.